AiwendilsCode/Neural_network_from_scratch_c_sharp/README.md

 numOutput is always 10.

 maxPercentage is percentage which model achieved on training data.
+If you want to laod pretrained model your network must have same architecture as is specified in a filename.

 ## Onnx model
 You can use your custom onnx model for testing or use my pretrained one MNIST.onnx, you have to only uncomment some lines in testPrevButton_Click and testNextButton_Click functions also you have to comment lines which runs test on models from my custom neural net files.